vpeschenkov/Predator/README.md

 # Predator

-**Predator** is a minimalistic screensaver for macOS baed on predator's countdown time.
-Feel fre to contrubute!
+**Predator** is a minimalistic screensaver for macOS based on predator's countdown time.
+Feel free to contrubute!

 ## Compatibility